Pineapple For Babies: Health Benefits, Risks, And Recipes

 For Babies 4-6 months

 For babies under six months of age, exclusive breastfeeding is recommended.
 However, some babies do show readiness toward solid food and spoon-feeding at the age of four months.
-As you intend to introduce pineapple, a pineapple puree is the simplest recipe to try.
+As you intend to introduce pineapple, a pineapple fruit puree for babies is the simplest preparation to try.
 Once the baby seems comfortable, then you can try mixing pineapple with other foods.
 Find below the recipe for making Pineapple puree and Pineapple Yogurt.

 Pineapple Puree